How Do I Choose a Benefits Broker?

-Health insurance and benefits are complex for many businesses, and they can certainly get expensive.
+Health insurance and benefits are complex for many businesses, and they can certainly range in expense.
 Most companies benefit from choosing a benefits broker who is as invested in your company as you are.

-To choose a benefits broker, you should look for a professional with expertise in the benefits marketplace, a track record of customer service, and a comprehensive strategy that fits your specific needs.
+To choose a benefits broker, you should look for a professional with expertise in the benefits marketplace, a track record of customer service, and a comprehensive strategy that is customized to you.

-After all, your choice will have far-reaching effects on your human resources team, talent acquisition and all your employees.
+After all, your choice will have far-reaching effects on your human resources team, talent acquisition, and your employees.

-In this post, we talk about the responsibilities of a benefits broker, what to look for in a good one, and how to tell if they are being honest.
+In this post, we discuss the responsibilities of a benefits broker, what to look for in a good one and how to tell if they will be a transparent partner.

-Beyond finding coverage and supporting the transaction process, brokers also typically assist you with managing benefits, assist with compliance, and manage relationships with benefits providers all year long.
-This may include guidance through enrollment and education for employees to get the most out of their benefits.
+Beyond finding coverage and supporting the transaction process, brokers also typically assist you with managing benefits, compliance and managing relationships with benefits providers all year long.
+This may include guidance through open enrollment season, as well as education for employees so they can get the most out of their benefits.

-Benefits brokers, have expertise in areas like compliance, health benefits, wellness and HR support.
-In fact, many benefits advisors and benefits consultants will act as an extension of your human resources team.
+Additionally, benefits brokers should be experts in areas like employee wellness and HR support.
+In most cases, benefits advisors and benefits consultants should act as an extension of your HR team.

 For example, a benefits consultant could find cost-saving strategies using health and wellness plans or advise you through an HR problem like workplace discrimination and harassment.

-These additional services, such as strategic planning or administering the plan’s compliance documentation, sometimes come with consultant fees that are different from the traditional commission structure.
+These additional services, such as strategic planning or administering the plan’s compliance documentation, sometimes come with additional consultant fees outside of the traditional commission structure.

-Many modern insurance and benefits brokers’ services have evolved to act more like consultants/advisors.
-Thus, the difference isn’t always straight forward.
+What's more, nowadays many insurance and benefits brokers’ services have evolved to act more like consultants/advisors.
+Thus, the difference isn’t always straightforward.
 Always make sure to define the relationship and expectations of the services expected.

-In addition, some states do not recognize brokers, and in those states, some agents have evolved and provide services like brokers for their clients.
+In addition, some states do not recognize brokers, and in those states, some agents have evolved and provided services like brokers for their clients.

 Read more about the differences between an insurance broker and an insurance consultant here.

-Given their effect on your business and bottom line, it is crucial to know what to look for in a broker.
+Given their effect on your business and bottom line, knowing what to look for in a broker is crucial.

 First, you need to set goals, identify needs and establish criteria that will drive your search for insurance and benefits assistance.
-Then, you need to find a broker that is willing to offer customized solutions tailored to your specific business needs.
+Then, it would be best if you found a broker that is willing to offer customized solutions tailored to your specific business needs.

-Look for a broker that is familiar with several coverage types, including life insurance, health insurance, workers’ compensation and retirement plans.
-They should also know the differences between benefits providers and keep track of marketplace trends and legislative changes that affect benefits.
-Using this knowledge, a good broker fits into your overall company strategy, through benefit plan design, HR assistance and budgeting.
+Look for a broker familiar with several coverage types, including life insurance, health insurance, workers’ compensation and retirement plans.
+They should also keep track of marketplace trends and legislative changes that affect benefits.
+Using this knowledge, a good broker fits into your overall company strategy through benefit plan design, HR assistance and budgeting.

 Coverage procurement is just one part of optimizing your company’s benefits.
-Look for a broker who analyzes potential risks, determines how it could affect your benefits plan, and find ways to mitigate it.
+Look for a broker who analyzes potential risks, determines how they affect your benefits plan and finds ways to mitigate them.
 The right broker will keep you consistently informed on your insurance programs, business trends, risk factors and legislation, so you can spend more time running your business.

 Good benefits brokers and consultants can help attract and retain talent through your benefits plan.
-You can look for a broker that will build and maintain efficient and high-quality HR processes, such as showing employees how to use their benefits.
-They can help employees fully engage with your benefits plan, which increases its utility and improves employee satisfaction – while managing the benefits budget.
+You can look for a broker to build and maintain efficient and high-quality HR processes, such as showing employees how to use their benefits.
+They can help employees fully engage with your benefits plan, which increases its utility and improves employee satisfaction while managing the benefits budget.

-Compliance is necessary for any benefits program, and not being compliant can leave you vulnerable to fines and legal costs.
-Look for benefits brokers that proactively work to ensure legal compliance and educate you on regulations such as FMLA, COBRA and HIPAA.
-Your employees should get informed answers from a licensed professional for all kinds of questions, especially during enrollment and renewal periods.
+Compliance is necessary for any benefits program and risking noncompliance can leave you vulnerable to fines and legal costs.
+Look for a benefits broker that proactively works to ensure legal compliance and educate you on regulations like FMLA, COBRA and HIPAA.
+Your employees deserve informed answers from a licensed professional for all kinds of questions, especially during open enrollment and renewal periods.

 Finding and managing employee benefits has become a complex process, regardless of your company size.
 But you should always make sure your insurance broker is being honest and acting in your best interest.

 Your broker or consultant should have relationships with many insurance carriers and benefits providers.
 If they do not present a wide range of plan options, they may not have enough relationships with benefits providers.
-Likewise, if you go several years without reexamining your benefits, or keep renewing the same policies with little long-term strategy, your broker might not be best negotiating on your behalf.
+Likewise, if you go several years without reexamining your benefits, or keep renewing the same policies without a long-term strategy, your broker might not be best negotiating on your behalf.

-A good broker has insight into important government and risk management regulations.
-If you question whether your broker has marketplace knowledge, or if they are uncomfortable answering your questions or willingness to assist in finding you the answers, you might want to consider.
+A good broker has insight into necessary government and risk management regulations.
+If you question whether your broker has marketplace knowledge or if they are uncomfortable answering your questions, you might want to reconsider.